ranjotkaur005/git.demo/README.md

 # git.demo
-This is my Git repository
+This is my Git repository (git.demo)